ertificationWe have our up days and unfortunately, we have our down days.

-For example, drivers who often experience road rage believe that the person cutting them off did so as a personal attack to them.
-If they took time to challenge this assumption or even change the belief to think that the person cutting them off actually had to rush his pregnant wife to the hospital, they would no longer feel angry.
+For example, drivers who often experience road rage believe that the person cutting them off did so as a personal attack on them.
+If they took the time to challenge this assumption or even change the belief to think that the person cutting them off actually had to rush his pregnant wife to the hospital, they would no longer feel angry.

 People often live their lives on automatic pilot and act according to how they were raised, how they were conditioned by society and how they’ve always acted.
 They no longer think about the assumptions behind their reaction and they react as soon as the stimulus is presented.
 Taking time to reconsider your beliefs may cause you to change how you interpret the situation.